TaskarCenterAtUW/TDEI-nodejs-ts-ms-template/README.md

 1. Clone the repository.
 2. Remove the `.git` files using the command `rm -rf .git`
 3. Add a file named `.env` to the root folder. command to use: `touch .env`
-4. `.env` file is where one would add the connection strings for storage, queue, topic, and logger.
+4. `.env` file is where one would add the connection strings for storage, queue, topic.
 Depending one the needs of the service, one needs to add one or more of the following:
     * PROVIDER= (default: local)
     * QUEUECONNECTION=
     * STORAGECONNECTION=
-    * LOGGERQUEUE=
 5. Contact TDEI admin or GS team to get the connection strings
 6. Add your custom code to `index.ts`
 7. Add additional code and folders as necessary.